Commodity Contract Evolution

 There are two optional parameters: date_from and date_to.

-date_fromis provided, the dataset will include all trading days from that date onward. - If only
+• If onlydate_from is provided, the dataset will include all trading days from that date onward.

-date_tois provided, the dataset will include all trading days up to and including that date. - If both are provided, the dataset will include all trading days within the specified range.
+• If onlydate_to is provided, the dataset will include all trading days up to and including that date.

 Using the LCPDelta Python Package